abhishek-kumar-code/Redfish_Public/Specification.md

 #### Read requests (GET)

 The GET method is used to retrieve a representation of a resource.
-That representation can either be a single resource or a collection.
 The service will return the representation using one of the media types specified in the Accept header, subject to requirements in the Media Types clause [Media Types](#media-types).
 If the Accept header is not present, the service will return the resources representations as application/json.

 * The HTTP GET method shall be used to retrieve a resource without causing any side effects.
 * The service shall ignore the content of the body on a GET.